huaminghuangtw/Evergreen-Notes/Permanent-Notes/Decision Making.md

 * [Mental Models](mental%20models.md)
 * [Everything in life has an opportunity cost](Everything%20in%20life%20has%20an%20opportunity%20cost.md)

+[^1]: _“The mind is difficult to control; swiftly and lightly it moves wherever it pleases.
+It is good to tame the mind, for a well-tamed mind brings happiness.” — Dhammapada_
-[^1]: Not Yet → Not Yet → Not Yet → Not Yet → Time To Eat → Too Late
+[^2]: Not Yet → Not Yet → Not Yet → Not Yet → Time To Eat → Too Late